 The road to Lagoon is fraught with danger and excitement.

-These and other eternal questions will be answered in future chapters of The Perils of Petunia Pap Smear.
+These and other important questions to be answered in future chapters of: The Perils of Petunia Pap-Smear.